Semi-classical spacetime thermodynamics: Classical spacetime thermodynamics

 where

 The equations of motion read

 The first equation fixes $\phi=f'\left(R\right)$ and the second one is then equivalent to the equations of motion of $f\left(R\right)$ gravity.

 Oddly, this scalar-tensor formulation of $f\left(R\right)$ gravity does not allow a straightforward derivation of the equations of motion from thermodynamics, even though we have just shown it to be possible with the standard $f\left(R\right)$ action.
-The reason is that while the reversible Clausius relation implies equation~\eqref{fR eom 2}, it fails to provide equation~\eqref{fr eom 1}, which connects the scalar field $\phi$ with the curvature.
+The reason is that while the reversible Clausius relation implies traceless part of equation~\eqref{fR eom 2}, it fails to provide equation~\eqref{fr eom 1}, which connects the scalar field $\phi$ with the curvature.
+It also does not offer any way to recover the information about the scalar field potential from the traceless form of equation~\eqref{fR eom 2}.
 However, an alternative thermodynamic approach able to address (among other cases) the non-minimal coupling has been proposed~\cite{Mohd_2016} and we will show that it allows us to recover both equations\footnote{An earlier approach applicable to Brans-Dicke theories which relies on fixing the initial expansion of the horizon should also be noted~\cite{Chirco_2011}.}.
 It relies on ambiguities in the definition of Wald entropy, which can be amended by certain terms without affecting the well established results for stationary black holes.
 As we discuss in more detail in appendix~\ref{Wald entropy review}, such changes are actually necessary for the case of non-stationary black hole spacetimes.
 Otherwise, the generalized second law cannot be satisfied~\cite{Dong_2014,Wall_2015,Hollands_2024,Visser_2024}.

 The augmented Wald entropy expression able to recover the equations of motion reads for null Killing horizons~\cite{Mohd_2016}

 where the integration is carried out over a spatial slice of the horizon and $M^{\lambda\mu}$ is a symmetric tensor.
 It is easy to check that such a contribution indeed vanishes for stationary black holes\footnote{Assuming that $M^{\mu\lambda}$ does not diverge on the horizon's bifurcation surface~\cite{Jacobson_1994,Sarkar_2011,Gadioux_2023}.}.
 The ansatz proposed for the tensor $M^{\lambda\mu}$ reads, for theories whose Lagrangian $L$ does not contain derivatives of the Riemann tensor~\cite{Mohd_2016},